rawitat/gtypist_lessons/programming_quotes.typ

  :that to work.
 Lisp still has the advantage there, it's just a question :of people wanting that.

+*:L2_20
+I:Paul Graham
+S:The more of an IT flavor the job descriptions had, the less dangerous was the :company.
+The safest kind were the ones that wanted Oracle experience.
+You :never had to worry about those.
+You were also safe if they said they wanted :C++ or Java developers.
+If they wanted Perl or Python programmers, that would :be a bit frightening.
+If I had ever seen a job posting looking for Lisp :hackers, I would have been really worried.

+*:L2_21
+I:Paul Graham, "ANSI Common Lisp"
+S:The spirit of Lisp hacking can be expressed in two sentences.
+ :Programming should be fun.
+Programs should be beautiful.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU